Rairocha/data-nov19/Week 1/Advanced-PostgreSQL/README.md

 In this lab you will practice PostgreSQL Subqueries, Temp Tables, and Action Queries. **You will use the `publications` database**.
 You can find it in the lab card on Student Platform.

-Create a `solutions.sql` file in the `your-code` directory to record your solutions to all challenges.
+Create a `solutions.sql` file to record your solutions to all challenges.

 ## Challenge 1 - Most Profiting Authors